 Wahhhhhh, I am SO mad at Disney.
 Like seriously pissed off.
 They have made coming back to reality after our cruise crazy hard.
 But Mama’s gotta bring home the bacon to pay for things… like another cruise.
-Anyways, we were cruise virgins before this one, so I’d be an a-hole not to share what I learned in case you’re thinking about taking one yourself.
-And in case you can’t tell from words like a-hole and virgin, this is not sponsored, so it will be very truthful.
+Anyways, we were cruise virgins before this one, so I’d be a jerkwad not to share what I learned in case you’re thinking about taking one yourself.
+And in case you can’t tell from words virgins, this is not sponsored, so it will be very truthful.
 Here goes.
 Ten things I learned about taking a Disney cruise:

 2B.
 And if you’re thinking, “That’s okay because I’m a mom I have the superhero ability to tune out the sound of children,” well, that’s good.
 Because then you’ll be able to hear the humungous jumbotron that’s constantly playing Disney movies outside on the pool deck.
 It was a kid’s dream-come-true.
 And since we came here to make my kids’ dreams come true, mission accomplished.